JustinMorgan/universal-boilerplate/README.md

 <img width="504" height="216" alt="image" src="https://github.com/user-attachments/assets/8d311afd-9526-431c-947e-cb4d8599d105" />

-This will give you a nice, compact shell prompt with syntax-highlighted info about your current Git branch and the active Node version.
+This will give you a nice, compact shell prompt with syntax-highlighted info about your current Git branch and the active Node version, if any.

 [Setup for Bash and ZSH is described above.](#4-improve-your-shell-prompt) For now, this isn't implemented for CMD or PowerShell.